Lukas-Haase/3clickpoll/README.md

 - The instructor or moderator can click the "Live Poll" button to start creating a poll.
 - The instructor or moderator can select a poll template from the available options (ABCD or emoji response).
-- The poll creation process works and looks the same as in the quiz web app antworte.jetzt (based on the provided mock-up).
 - The instructor or moderator can write a question text for the poll, but is not required to.

 ## User story: Sending a notification to participants